By: Shannon Hawthorne

 Fall is in the air and now is the best time to be enjoying the beautiful Truckee outdoors.
-Some of you may be at a loss of what to do with your kids now that they have so much extra time outside school.
+With school back in session, some of you may be at a loss of what to do with your kids afterward.
 Bouldering is an exciting sport that gets you and the kids outside and exploring with minimal cost or expertise needed.

 What is Bouldering?